wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 ###### M1.
 Central Chamber
  - [ ]
 >Torches illuminate a spacious chamber that has crates and boxes stashed in its corners.
 Five stout, wooden doors line the chamber’s south wall.
 Soggy texts and scrolls lie in puddles on the floor.
-To the north, you hear an eerie chant made up of guttural croaks.
+To the north, you hear a loud rustling sound.

-- Murgaxor is the source of the chant.
-If the characters make any loud noises here, Murgaxor notices their presence, although he remains in area M6.
+- Malakar's digging through items in the treasury (area M6) is the source of the sound.
+If the characters make any loud noises here, Malakar notices their presence, although he remains in area M6.
-- The soggy books and blank scrolls lying in puddles on the floor were used by Murgaxor to prepare for his ritual; they no longer have any value.
+- The soggy books and blank scrolls lying in puddles on the floor were used by Malakar to prepare for his ritual; they no longer have any value.
+But any player investigating them may find any of the following clues from the scraps (written in Draconic and partially destroyed, but still readable):

 - **Crates**.
 A character who spends 1 minute searching the crates can, with a successful DC 15 Intelligence (Arcana or Nature) check, find one of the following useful concoctions.
 Only one of each concoction can be found here:
 	- **Alchemist’s Doom**.
 Stored in a flask, this concoction is alchemist’s fire, except it deals 7 (2d6) fire damage at the start of the target’s turns.
-- **Murgaxor’s Elixir of Life**.
+	- **Elixir of Life**.
 Whoever drinks this concoction gains advantage on death saving throws for 24 hours.

 ###### M2.
 Munition Storage
  - [ ]